 The File Audit Report includes information about the activities performed by each user on the files and folders in your domain, making it easy to track down various activities across your assets at a user level.
-We'll walk you though how to run a File Audit Report, what each parameter does, and what is included in the report.
+We'll walk you through how to run a File Audit Report, what each parameter does, and what's included in the report.

 If you'd like to learn more, our Reports & Auditing Overview article covers all of the reports available to you.

 From the Reports Center, expand the Audit section, and select File Reports.

 Click on the + New Report button to begin.
 You'll need to name the report and choose the parameters for the report.

 You may select one or more parameters to narrow down the file and folder activity you would like to view.

 - Date range: Narrow down auditing by activity day or date range.

 Egnyte purges all audit logs older than 3 months.

 - Actions: Specify the type of file or folder activities that you want to audit.
 If you leave the option as Any action, all of the actions listed will be included in the report.
 You may also choose to only pull certain actions from the following list: upload, create folder, download, move, copy, delete, promote file version, delete from trash, restore from trash, preview, create link, delete link, download via link, create upload link, delete upload link, upload via link, lock file, unlock file, add metadata, delete metadata, and preview via link.